 The 300 Beast is a 300B push pull amp that I designed and built several years ago.
 I still have the amp and use it often.
 It is based loosely on a design that appeared in Vacuum Tube Valley issue number 12 a few years ago.
 Circuit description and pictures are posted.
-I finally found the original schematic, and the magazine article that it was based on.
-I do not yet have the schematics in digital form.
-They will be posted when I get them done.
+I finally found the original schematic,

 After building several push pull pentode amps based on popular designs I decided to try something different.
 I have heard some great sounding single ended triode amps but anything that I could afford to build did not have enough power for my speakers and my musical tastes.
 I decided to build a push pull amp using 300B tubes.
 New Sensor had recently released the Sovtek 300B tube which got good reviews in the audio magazines.
 So I sold a KT-88 P-P amp which I had built, and an old MC-30 that worked good but I didn't have a mate for, ordered the most expensive set of tubes and other parts that I have ever bought, and set out to build an amp.
 The design is based loosely on an amp that was featured in Vacuum Tube Valley at the time.
 I modified the design to use driver tubes that I had, and designed my own power supply.